kanow/operations/Documentation/Introduction/Index.rst

    - List/single view of reports
    - filter by type, year and category or text
-   - Show location on a map in single view
+   - Show location on a map in single view (geo data are necessary for this)
-   - Map with all locations instead of normal list view
+   - Map with all locations instead of normal list view (geo data are necessary for this)
    - Statistics by operation type with a bar chart (made with `Chart.js <https://chartjs.org>`_)

 .. tip::